What Is Plant-Based Protein and How to Add More to Your Diet

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 In the past, only vegetarians and vegans cared all that much about plant protein.
 That’s not the case anymore.
 In the first four months of 2020, sales of plant-based meat spiked 148 percent over the year before, according to the Plant Based Foods Association.

-The plant-based food trend shows no signs of slowing down.
+Whether one participates in Veganuary or not, plant-based food trends shows no signs of slowing down.
 By 2027, plant-based protein sales in the United States are projected to rake in 17 million dollars, more than triple today’s revenues, according to a report by Research and Markets.